Types of IP Addresses – Computer Networks

 After login into the machine, we can see the ethernet configuration.

-Above 192.168.1.155 is the unicast address and 192.168.1.255 is a Broadcast address.
+Above 192.168.1.155 is the unicast address, and 192.168.1.255 is a Broadcast address.
 In the fourth line (UP BROADCAST RUNNING MULTICAST), we can see that multicasting is enabled.

-Check what is the multicast address?
+How to Check what the multicast address is On Linux?

 [root@CentOS_6_64-155 ~]# ifconfig eth8 -multicast